Mick Kennedy (Limerick hurler)

 Michael Kennedy (1911 – 14 May 1977) was an Irish hurler who played as a full-back for the Limerick senior team.

+Career

 Kennedy joined the team during the 1933 championship and was a regular member of the starting fifteen until his retirement almost a decade later.
 During that time he won three All-Ireland SHC medals, four Munster SHC medals and five National Hurling League medals.
 Kennedy was an All-Ireland SHC runner-up on one occasion.

 At club level Kennedy played with Young Irelands.